nicole-kirimi/week2-IP/README.md

 ##Author: Nicole Kirimi

-##Description: The languages used are: *HTML *CSS.
+##Description: The languages used are: *HTML *CSS *JavaScript.
-This is a repository for my week -1 Independent project.
+This is a repository for my week 2 Independent project.

 ##Instuctions: There is a link which you can use to acces the live view of the website.

 ##This is the link: https://nicole-kirimi.github.io/week2-IP/

 MIT License